-While the idea to maintain a blog during my Remote Year journey was an obvious one, what to focus it on was less clear.
-How could I anticipate what the year would bring – working the same job I’d held for the past couple of years, but doing it from a location that is changing every month.
+The idea to maintain a blog started when I embarked on my journey with Remote Year.
+However what I would write about wasn’t so clear.
+How could I anticipate what the year would bring – keeping my job but doing it from a location that is changing every month.
 Not to mention I’d be travelling in a community of people that I’d never met before, all from different personal and professional backgrounds.

-I participaed in the 6th Remote Year program to set out in the world at the end of July, 2016.
+I participated in the 6th Remote Year program to set out in the world at the end of July, 2016.
 Each program is given a unique name, often related to a meaningful or thoughtful theme such as family, exploration or purpose.
-Our program was called Ikigai, which is a Japanese concept which roughly translates into ‘reason for being’.
+Our program was called Ikigai, which is a Japanese concept, roughly translated into ‘reason for being’.
 According to the concept, everyone has an ikigai.
 To find it often requires deep inquiry and lengthy ‘search of self’ – a search which is highly regarded.
-Ideally you find your ikigai at the convergence of four things:
+Ultimately one finds his or her ikigai at the convergence of four concepts:

 What you love/are passionate about;

 What you’re good at;

 What you can get rewarded/paid for.

 As I’ve unknowingly embarked on a journey to help me discover my ikigai, this blog as become my forum as I search for it.